Notable People

 Miller's role there placed him in one of the most demanding jobs in daily journalism: helping define the first clear version of history while the presidency is still producing competing versions by the minute.

-He became a leader in the press corps, not just one more correspondent in it
+He became a leader in the press corps

 The WHCA's 2018 election results show that Miller was elected to the presidency for the 2020-21 term while also winning a wire-service board seat.
-That was not merely an honorary nod.
+That was more than an honorary nod.
 It meant his peers saw him as someone capable of representing the press corps during a period when White House access, public trust, and the legitimacy of mainstream reporting were all under strain.

 That role suited his public reputation.
 Miller has often come across as a reporter more interested in the mechanics of access and accuracy than in turning himself into the story.
 On the White House beat, that is a meaningful difference.